 The Reset Button connection is located on pins 3 and 4 of JF1.
-Attach it to a hardware reset switch on the computer case.
+Attach it to a hardware reset switch on the chassis to use this feature.
 Refer to the table on the right for pin definitions.

 Reset Button Pin Definitions (JF1)

 Pin# Definition

 3 Reset

 4 Ground